 I’ve had a blue badge since the age of just 13, a mental hurdle in itself dealing with yet another unwanted ‘aid’.
 I’m 17 now.
 I’ve been through two blue badge licences, of which both include an up to date, sickly pale teenager.
 When we think of a blue badge and therefor a disability, I can be fairly certain when I say this – the majority think a blue badge must belong a 90 year old granddad with crippling arthritis, hunched over, shoulders high, dragging his one leg behind him.
 Disability comes in many forms, that we’re getting better at understanding.
 The logical bit – disability means possible blue badge?
 Eh not so much.

-Speaking as a chronic illness fighter and a blue badge holder of almost 5 years, who of which happens to be 17, I can tell you wholeheartedly that parking in a disabled spot thoroughly makes me nervous – here’s why.
-As we pull up to a spot, whether it be at the side of the road that requires a badge or the disabled bit of Tesco’s, I and whoever I’m with is instantly judged for that very decision.
+Speaking as a chronic illness fighter and a blue badge holder of almost 5 years, I can tell you wholeheartedly that parking in a disabled spot thoroughly makes me nervous – here’s why.
+As we pull up to a spot, whether it be at the side of the road that requires a badge or the disabled bit of Tesco’s, I and whoever I’m with is instantly judged for that decision.

 I can’t truthfully say it’s just the abled-bodied majority of the population that are doing the judging; the very community I’m apart of are probably the worst.
 Thankfully I’ve never received worse than head shakes or glaring as they walk on by.
 I’m lucky enough to miss the notes under the window wipers or the verbal abuse received by some of the chronic illness fighters among us, none of which is acceptable by any means, whatsoever.